-In this post OnCourt Advantage will explain the special grass court seeding system that will be used for the 2011 Wimbledon Men’s Singles Draw.
-The full list of 32 seeds are NOW listed below.
-At Wimbledon the seeding for the Gentlemen’s singles draw is NOT based solely on the ATP rankings.
-This year the ATP rankings as at June 13 will be used to calculate the seeding for the 2011 Wimbledon men’s event.
+The 2012 Wimbledon Men’s Singles Draw uses a “special” grass court seeding system that OnCourt Advantage will explain in this post.
+The full list of 32 seeds for Wimbledon 2012 is listed below.
+At Wimbledon the seeding for the Gentlemen’s singles draw is NOT based solely on the ATP rankings as it is in every other men’s singles tournament.

-- Step 1: Count the ATP ranking points of each player as at 13 June 2011;
+- Step 1: Count the ATP ranking points of each player as of 18th of June 2012;

-- Step 2: Add all of the points that a player has earned in any grass court events in the past 12 months on top of that; and
+- Step 2: Then add all of the points that a player has earned in any grass court events in the past 12 months; and

-Do you think Wimbledon making it’s own seeding is a good thing or disrespectful to the other three Grand Slam tournaments and to the players who work hard for the previous 12 months to earn their ranking and subsequent seeding benefits?
+Do you think Wimbledon making it’s own seeding is a good thing or is it disrespectful to the other three Grand Slam tournaments and to the players who earn their ranking over the previous 12 months?

 - Rafael NADAL